Linear-Convex Optimal Steady-State Control: Problem Statement

 \section{Problem Statement}

 In the linear-convex optimal steady-state control problem, our objective is to design a feedback controller for a linear time-invariant plant so that a specified output is asymptotically driven to a cost-minimizing steady-state, determined by the solution of a convex optimization problem.
-We can phrase this problem in the language of output regulation by defining an appropriate error signal.

-The plant under consideration is a linear time-invariant system with parametric uncertainty in the matrices:
+In contrast to a standard static optimization problems, we must contend with closed-loop stability in addition to optimizing a set of decision variables.
+The plant is a linear time-invariant system subject to an unknown constant disturbance $w \in \real^{n_w}$

-For reasons that will become clear (see Assumption \ref{Ass:Measure}), the measurements $y_{\rm m}$ are permitted to be general nonlinear functions of state, input, disturbance, and uncertainty.
+For reasons that will become clear (see Assumption \ref{Ass:Measure}), the measurements $y_{\rm m}$ are permitted to be general nonlinear functions of state, input, and disturbance.
 The vector $y \in \real^p$ is the \emph{optimization output}, containing states, tracking errors, and control inputs that should be driven to cost-minimizing values in equilibrium.
-The optimal value of $y$ is determined by the solution of a convex optimization problem:

-We will elaborate on the construction of the feasible set $\mathcal{C}(w,\delta)$ shortly.
-We make a number of assumptions regarding the problem \eqref{Eq:Convex-Opt-Short}.